SDGforskning/sdg-strings/SDG01_query_action_WoS.md

 This target is interpreted as to cover research about poverty reduction.
 Research about `decent work` was considered for inclusion, as this is highlighted as a route out of poverty in the High level political forum document <a id="HLPF2017">([UN 2017](#f2))</a>.
 However we have not included it - it is not necessarily linked to poverty, and articles linking this topic with poverty reduction can be expected to be covered by the phrase below.

 This query consists of 1 phrase.
-The general structure is *poverty/the poor + action*
+The general structure is *poverty + action*

 ```py
 TS=